zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 This setting allows you to manage storage by reducing the space that older recordings and transcripts use.
 OneDrive and SharePoint automatically monitor the expiration settings for all recordings and transcripts, moving them to the recycle bin once they reach their expiration date.

-You can turn off the **Recordings and transcriptions automatically expire** setting in the [Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2066851) under **Meetings** > **Meeting policies** > **Recording & transcription**.
+You can turn off the **Recordings and transcriptions automatically expire** setting in the Teams admin center under **Meetings** > **Meeting policies** > **Recording & transcription**.

 ### Default expiration time

-This setting controls whether recordings or transcripts automatically expire.
+This setting controls whether recordings and transcripts automatically expire.
 After turning on **Recordings automatically expire**, you'll get the option to set the **Default expiration time**, measured in days.
 Meeting recordings and transcripts have a default expiration time of 120 days.

 Any changes to this setting only affect newly created recordings and transcripts.
 You can't change the expiration time on existing meeting recordings and transcripts.